isotopsweden/wp-cachetop/README.md

 # Cachetop

 Cache plugin that create static HTML files that can be stored in Redis or on the file system.
+The default cache time is one hour.
+All posts that are cached will have to post meta keys, `_cachetop_hash` with the cache hash id and `_cachetop_time` with the time when the post was cached.

 ### Unfragment